input-output-hk/plutus-pioneer-program/docs/week9.rst

 We can be sure that contracts will terminate.
 We do that by putting timeouts on every external action.
 Every choice, every deposit of money into the contract comes with a deadline.
 Marlowe contracts cannot wait forever for somebody to make a choice or for an action to happen.
 If you hit the timeout then an alternative course is taken.

-No assets retained no close
+No assets retained on close
 ___________________________

 We've designed the semantics of the language so that when a contract reaches its close, at the end of its lifetime, any money left in the contract will be